eliaswendt/mcfp-optimizer/README.md

 ### simulated_annealing\<_on_path\>_edges.csv

-Only strained edges, i.e. only trip edges or wait in train edges
+Only strained edges, i.e. only trip edges or wait in train edges.

 | field_name  | description                                                   |
 |-------------|---------------------------------------------------------------|
 | edge_index  | index of the edge in graph (identifier)                       |